 The aforementioned benefits usually include lower legal fees and a speedier case resolution.
 Additionally, out-of-court foster civility and give the parties more control over the outcome.

 Every divorce case is different, but most follow the same general procedural outline.
-For a free consultation with an experienced Mokena divorce lawyer, contact the Suburban Law Group, L.L.C.
+For a free consultation with an experienced Mokena divorce lawyer, contact SLG Family Law.
 Convenient payment plans are available.

 Chris took good care of me during my case, answered all my questions, and wrapped things up in a timely fashion.
 He gave me peace of mind throughout the process.
 I was very happy with the results, and recommend him to all of my friends.